icecream17/skruv/README.md

   * You can subscribe to sub-objects with `for await (const bar of state.foo.bar)`.
   * As a shortcut you can call `state.getGenerator`(key) to subscribe to and output a single value.
     * This is useful to output primitive values (like strings/numbers etc.) in for example text or attributes without requiring a whole generator function
-* minidom.js: SSR/SSG examples are bundled in this repo, they use the minidom utility to polyfill what is needed to use skruv in node/deno and serialize the DOM to HTML.
+* minidom.js: SSR/SSG examples are bundled in this repo, they use the minidom utility to polyfill what is needed to use skruv in node and serialize the DOM to HTML.
   * uses cssom.js (ported from <https://github.com/NV/CSSOM>) to polyfill the CSS object model to work with css.js

 Other packages: